For partners subscribed to Select or Enterprise plans.

 - Recipients: Enter as many email recipients as you need.

 - Subject: Enter the subject line for the email.

 - Body: Enter the body text for the email.

-After reaching a maximum retry limit, IT Glue will notify you by sending an email to the "admin email."
-We recommend that you deactivate (using the Active checkbox) a notification that is consistently failing and then investigate the problem.
+After reaching a maximum retry limit, we will notify you by sending an email to the "Notification Failure Email."
+We recommend that you deactivate (set status to OFF) a workflow that is consistently failing and investigate the problem.